Will the bubble burst in Russia’s wartime economic growth?

 “What we’ve seen in the last two years is that you could achieve relatively high growth by providing enormous fiscal support.”
 Financial analyst: “The problem is that you are mortgaging your own future.”

 The Kremlin submitted a draft budget to the Parliament last month, outlining its plans to maintain high spending in its wartime economies.
-It also outlined its ambitions to maintain steady growth levels in the country since its full-scale invading of Ukraine in February of 2022.
+It also outlined its ambitions to maintain steady growth levels in the since its full-scale invading of Ukraine in February of 2022.

 The International Monetary Fund increased its growth forecast for Russia in 2024 to 3.6% on Oct.
 22, due to the escalating government spending on war production and defense.

-The budget for the next three years, which aims to increase military spending to post Soviet record levels, demonstrates Moscow’s commitment towards a long war.
-Analysts warn, however, that rising inflation and a worsening labor shortage may cause Russia’s sanctions-ridden economy to turn.
+The budget for the next three years, which aims to increase military spending to post record levels, demonstrates Moscow’s commitment towards a long war.
+Analysts warn, however, that rising inflation and a worsening labor shortage may cause Russia’s sanctions-ridden to turn.

 “What we’ve seen in the last two years is that fiscal support can be used to achieve relatively high growth.
 The problem is that you are mortgaging your own future,” Alexander Kolyandr told the Kyiv Independent, a non-resident scholar and financial analyst at the Center for Policy Analysis.

-After Western sanctions caused a shockwave in the Russian economy after its invasion of Ukraine, in February 2022 – plunging the ruble down by over 30% – and drove up consumer prices by almost a fifth, the Russian Central Bank implemented tight controls.
+After Western sanctions caused a shockwave in the Russian economy after its invasion of Ukraine, in February 2022 – plunging the ruble down by over 30% – and drove up consumer prices by almost a fifth, the Russian Central Bank implemented tight capital controls.
 This allowed the Kremlin spend its way out a brief recession and quickly put the economy on a wartime footing.

 Janis Kluge is an expert on Russia’s economics at the German Institute for International and Security Affairs.